mesinkasir/cargoawebpp/readme.md

 Features :

 Frontend
-+Home page design with landing page
++ Home page design with landing page
-+About page
++ About page
-+Info page
++ Info page
-+Profile page
++ Profile page
-+Gallery Page
++ Gallery Page
-+Contact Page information
++ Contact Page information

 Backend
-+Page for create new post article content you can edit and delete too.
++ Page for create new post article content you can edit and delete too.
-+File menu for upload media manager.
++ File menu for upload media manager.
-+Setting for change password and others.
++ Setting for change password and others.
-+SEO : automaticly generate meta title , description , facebook, twitter.
++ SEO : automaticly generate meta title , description , facebook, twitter.
-+Cargo Logistic application full version.
++ Cargo Logistic application full version.
-+Notes agenda project.
++ Notes agenda project.
-+Digital Calculator.
++ Digital Calculator.
-+Documentation and tutorial page.
++ Documentation and tutorial page.

 No need a database installation make your website very fast, and of course with SEO friendly include, simple and easy to use including cargo logistic application.